PaintTile

 PaintTile takes the orderedTileIndex and the texture ID.

-If your map is wider than it is tall, then the ordering is performed top-to-bottom rather than left-to-right.
-The following image shows example orderedTileIndex values for a map which is ordered top-to-bottom.
+If your map is wider than it is tall and is not isometric, then the ordering is performed left-to-right rather than top-to-bottom.
+The following image shows example orderedTileIndex values for a map which is ordered left-to-right.

 The newTileId is the index of the texture of the tileset.
 This index uses a similar indexing pattern but it always begins at the top-left with a value of 0 and is ordered left-to-right.
 The following image shows example newTileId values in a tileset.